Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Difference Between Open Cell and Closed Cell Foam

-The differences between open cell foam and closed cell foam include:
+The distinctions between open cell foam and closed cell foam are as follows:

-Density - Closed cell foam is more dense than open cell foam.
-Generally, open cell foam usually has a density of .5 pounds per cubic foot.
-Closed cell foam can be three times more than that, with a density of 1.75 pounds per cubic foot or more.
+Density - Closed cell foam generally has a higher density than open cell foam.
+Open cell foam typically has a density of around 0.5 pounds per cubic foot, while closed cell foam can have a density of up to 1.75 pounds per cubic foot or more.

-Expansion - This is one of the most crucial differences from an application point of view.
-Closed cell foam is designed to expand to about 1 inch of thickness when sprayed.
-To achieve higher total R-values, multiple applications can be applied, with each inch offering an R-value of 7.
-Open cell foam is designed to expand to 3 inches of thickness, meaning only one application is possible in most standard walls.
+Expansion - Closed cell foam expands to about 1 inch in thickness when sprayed.
+Multiple layers can be applied to achieve higher R-values, with each inch providing an R-value of approximately 7.
+Open cell foam expands to about 3 inches in thickness, usually requiring only a single application for most standard walls.

 Material Cost - Open cell foam usually involves the use of material that costs less.
 A well-known open cell foam material is reticulated polyurethane foam and polyurethane foam.
 Partly due to their low cost, they are mostly utilized in carpet underlayment, seat cushion furniture upholstery, and foam filters.
 Whilst closed cell foam usually provides better performance on insulation and durability, it also leads to a higher material cost.